codefish12-09/VP_CMJL/README.md

 (1) Modality gaps hinder the discrimination of semantically similar pairs.
 (2) Single-modal textual prototypes lack fine-grained visual cues.
 In this paper, we introduce Visual Proxy Learning, a method that reduces modality gaps and enhances compositional generalization.
 We initialize visual proxies for attributes, objects, and their compositions using text representations and optimize the visual space to capture fine-grained cues, improving visual representations.
-Additionally, we propose Cross-Modal Joint Learning (CMJL), which imposes cross-modal constraints between the textimage and fine-grained visual spaces, improving generalization for unseen compositions and discriminating similar pairs.
+Additionally, we propose Cross-Modal Joint Learning (CMJL), which imposes cross-modal constraints between the text-image and fine-grained visual spaces, improving generalization for unseen compositions and discriminating similar pairs.
 Experiments show state-of-the-art performance in closed-world scenarios and competitive results in open-world settings across four CZSL benchmarks, demonstrating the effectiveness of our approach in compositional generalization.
 ## Results

 ### Main Results